 Sekhar Garisa, President Emerging Business, joined us last year and has been working towards making our growth businesses profitable - Digicare, Monster and Qjobs.
-Further he is leading monetization of various digital assets, which will be a significant value driver for Quess.
+Further he is leading monetization of various digital assets, which will be a significant value driver for Quess to proactively monitor and develop the abilities of the company in these areas.